 Bill Search Tips

-The Bill List tab provides several options for filtering the list of bills and searching bill text.
+The Bill List provides several options for filtering the list of bills and searching bill text.
+By default, the panel shows several fields for conducting a basic search.

-- The Session and Chamber dropdowns affect the other search fields.
-The options in the Primary Introducer dropdown change based on the chamber and session selected.
+- The Session and Chamber filters affect the other fields.
+The options in the "Filed By" filter change based on the selected chamber and session.

 - Enter a Bill Number to search for bills containing that number.
 For example, enter "22" and get returns for bills numbered 22, 122, 220, 222, etc.